 Fudgy and healthy, these Banana Walnut Carob Brownies are a delicious paleo treat even chocolate-lovers will enjoy!
+With only a few real food ingredients, they’re easy to whip up and easy to devour.

 Room for both.